Join us.

 Donate

-Read the policy brief, and if you live in North Carolina, talk to your neighbors and your elected officials about the energy future you’d like to see.
+Read our policy brief to learn more about how the Commission can “rise to the challenge” of climate change by compelling Duke Energy to fully utilize IRA funding, and if you live in North Carolina, talk to your neighbors and your elected officials about the energy future you’d like to see.

 P.S.
 You can help spread the word about this brief by liking and sharing on Twitter/X, Facebook, Instagram, and LinkedIn.